dotnet/runtime/docs/design/features/host-runtime-information.md

 Indicates whether or not [`hostpolicy`](./host-components.md#host-policy) is embedded in the host executable.
 It is set to `true` when running a self-contained single-file application.

-**.NET 9 and above**  This property is no longer set by the host.
+**.NET 9 and above**  This property is no longer set by the host or read by the runtime.
 Self-contained single-file includes both host and runtime components in the executable, so the information is known at build-time.

 `PINVOKE_OVERRIDE`